philzook58/philzook58.github.io/_posts/2025-09-28-knuckle_primes.md

 ---
-title: Proving Infinitude of Primes in Knuckledragger
+title: Proving the Infinitude of Primes in Knuckledragger
 date: 2025-09-28
 ---